 O’Neill spent time in the minors and majors in 1986, playing fifty-five games with Denver before he was brought back up to the Reds for a brief time, playing in three games and going 0-2.

-1987 was O’Neill’s first year as a regular major leaguer.
-Working primarily as a pinch-hitter in the first half of the season, he only hit .143 with 2 home runs and 6 RBI in the season’s first half, in which he played 36 games and had 42 at-bats.
+O’Neill’s first year in the majors was 1987.
+Working primarily as a pinch-hitter, he only hit .143 with 2 home runs and 6 RBI in the season’s first half, in which he played 36 games and had 42 at-bats.
 In the second half of the season, Reds Manager Pete Rose increased O’Neill’s playing time.
 In 48 second-half games, O’Neill made 29 starts.
 The regular playing time helped with O’Neill’s timing, and soon he was comfortable at the plate.
 He hit .297 with 12 doubles, 5 home runs and 22 RBIs, and posted a .909 OPS.

 In 1988, O’Neill finally became a full-time major leaguer.
 The Reds starting lineup included former minor league teammates Eric Davis, Kal Daniel, Chris Sabo, and Tom Browning, who made history on September 16, 1988, when he pitched a perfect game against the Dodgers.
 “With highlights like that, 1988 flew by, and in my first full-fledged, full-length season with the Reds, I came away with 16 home runs, 73 RBIs and 8 stolen bases” to go with his .252 batting average, he said later.